UK court rules to extradite Indian tycoon Vijay Mallya

 Mallya will be able to make a final appeal against the ruling to Home Secretary Sajid Javid.

-Mallya left India in March 2016 owing more than $1 billion (S$1.37 billion) after defaulting on loan payments to a state-owned bank and allegedly misusing the funds.
+Mallya left India in March 2016 owing more than US$1 billion (S$1.37 billion) after defaulting on loan payments to a state-owned bank and allegedly misusing the funds.

 The loans from the state-owned IDBI bank were intended to bail out his failed carrier Kingfisher Airlines.